-Options are a little more basic than some of the competition, with the company offering only a small number of responsive templates (see a preview here).
-Still, these can be customized by tweaking individual details or dragging and dropping full content blocks.
+Moonfruit is a popular website builder service, whose options are a little more basic than some of the competition, with the company offering only a small number of responsive templates.
+Still, these can be customised by tweaking individual details or dragging and dropping full content blocks.
 Your pages can include image galleries, forms, maps, social feeds, embedded videos and more.

 Moonfruit offers a free 14-day trial, and even if you sign up after that, the company says it will refund your money if you cancel within 14 days.
 This isn't automatic – you must ask the support team via live chat – and if you've registered a domain through the plan, that cost will be deducted.
 But overall, the Moonfruit policy is much like any other, and you should have no difficulty getting a refund, if you need one.

 - Also check out our roundup of the best website builder software.